bschulz81/AcceleratedLinearAlgebra/README.md

 Version history
+By 16.09.25:
+Speed improvements in the datastruct class for the supspanmatrix, subspan, row and column extraction methods, and the matrix multiplication.

+The column and row methods have now rank reducing and rank preserving forms

+The printtensor method now works with device data too

+The mdspan class can now work with device pointers.

+The mdspan class has a mapping manager that is shared among instances and provides book keeping to prevent overlapping mappings, which are forbidden in the openmp standard.

+The mdspan data class can now create data purely on device.

+The code of the mdspan and mdspan_data and datastruct classes was significantly polished, improved and tested for various parameters and circumstances.

+The test application demonstrates more basic matrix and tensor access on device and on host.

 By 11.09.25:

 Added test cases for simple matrix, vector and tensor operations with row and column major data.